andrew-h-lee/visitors_tracker/README.md

 # Visitors_Tracker App

-- Tracks the number of Visitors & Stating their Purpose of Visit.
+- Tracks the number of Visitors & Stating each Visitors' Purpose of Visit.
 - Application used in a Hospital Setting.

 ## Tools Used: